Mutua-Caleb/mutua-caleb.github.io/_posts/2024-02-02-Connecting-a-Custom-domain-name-to-GitHub-Pages.markdown

 date: 2024-02-02
 permalink: /posts/:title
 categories: [Jekyll]
+excerpt: "This blog will attempt to help you connect a custom domain name to a blog hosted by GitHub Pages"
 ---

 I made this blog with Jekyll, which was easy to set up.
 I quickly got the basic structure using **Jekyll -new**, then uploaded it to GitHub and named the repository [calebkivindyo.github.io](http://calebkivindyo.github.io/) because I wanted that to be the web address if I used **GitHub Pages** to host it.
 But, GitHub gave it a longer, less appealing address: [mutua-caleb.github.io/calebkivindyo.github.io](http://mutua-caleb.github.io/calebekivindyo.github.io).
 So, I decided to use a domain I bought last year, [calebkivindyo.com](http://calebkivindyo.com/), and I want to talk about how I did that here.